Q/ Your co-op sounds fantastic! And I need a place to live in London – can I join?

 Q/ Who was Mary Ann Johnson?

 A/ During the Agricultural Swing Riots in 1830’s Britain, a ten year old girl was arrested for arson.
 No evidence could be found against her, and when she refused to give evidence against her fellow villagers she was deported.
 She was called Mary Ann Johnson.
 Her courageous act of defiant solidarity could have been forgotten, but we chose to commemorate her in the name of our co-op.
-You can read more about her on our Statement of intent page.

 The best two books on the “Swing” movement are The Village labourer, by JL & B Hammond and Captain Swing, by EJ Hobsbawm & G Rude